 If there’s any advice I can give you about checking your score, it’s to steer clear from the free and scammy sites.
 For example, you can receive a free credit report once a year from AnnualCreditReport.com.
 It’s authorized by Federal law.

 Otherwise, go through the specific credit bureaus to find your credit score, or use trusted sites like Credit Karma.

 When looking at your credit score, the breakdown of bad to excellent credit scores ranges from 300 to 850.
-The higher tiered your score is, the better of a chance you have to obtain loans and to obtain better interest rates with those loans.
+The higher tiered your score is, the better of a chance you have to obtain loans and better interest rates on those loans.

 Debunking Credit Myths: True or Misconception?